December Pest Control Tips for Winter Invaders

 Here is a list of things that should be done with caution:

-- Christmas Trees – whether they are fresh cut or artificial, take care when bringing them in to the house!
+- Christmas Trees – whether they are fresh cut or artificial, take care when bringing them into the house!
 Often times there are pests hiding out so that they can enjoy the holidays in the warmth of your home.
-When unpacking the tree that has been stored all year, open and inspect outside!
+When unpacking the tree that has been stored all year, open and inspect it outside!

 - Ticks – Did you go searching in the forest for the perfect tree?
 If so, unless the temps were BELOW freezing, ticks are still active.

 - Pantry Pests – When purchasing all those ingredients for baking holiday sweets, be sure to take precautions as often these pests are in the goods purchased.
 Finding creepy crawlies in the flour, sugar, chocolate or oats is enough to ruin your baking festivities with the kids!
 But placing these items in the freezer for 72 hours will kill them.

 - When opening the stored boxes with holiday decor, do so outside … carefully!
 Look for webs and signs of insect life!

 Some of the more common winter intruders are: